kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/01_Introduction.md

 ![](/assets/finished.gif)

 There's a lot ahead of us!
 First, we need to build a small backend that serves a JSON API.
 Then, we need to build our web interface which consumes that API.
-An a bonus, we'll also expand the server of the application to include a proper database, making data persistent across multiple reloads and restarts of the application.
+As a bonus, we'll also expand the server of the application to include a proper database, making data persistent across multiple reloads and restarts of the application.

 We'll also talk about how to deploy the shopping list to a cloud provider in the last chapter (so that while we're standing in the supermarket, the app will still be available).